LarynQi/xsynth/README.md

 - All the high-level algorithm steps are executed in `xsynth.py`
 - The nitty-gritty of the specific steps such as coordinate conversion and noise filtration is handled in `utils.py`
     - Originally wrote a lot of the mathematical conversion functions myself and vectorized them to apply to numpy arrays, but deprecated them in favor of using the built-in `np.abs` and `np.angle` (for amplitude and phase respectively)
 - The configuration system is also handled in `utils.py`.
-Users can create new configurations for the cross synthesis by creating new `Config` objects and passing them into `main`.
+Users can create new configurations for the cross-synthesis by creating new `Config` objects and passing them into `main`.
     - `utils.py` also exports a few default configurations: `SOUND_1`, `SOUND_2`, `HYBRID_1`, `HYBRID_2`, `HYBRID_3`.
 - Lastly, auxiliary tasks such as file writing is done `utils.py`

 ### Example Outputs

-- See the `xsynth/examples` directory
+- See the `xsynth/examples` directory (link)